Paul R. Tremblay

 |Boston College Law School

 Newton Centre, MA 02459

-Paul R. Tremblay is a Clinical Professor of Law and Law School Fund Research Scholar at Boston College Law School.
-A member of the faculty since 1982, he teaches clinical courses at the Boston College Legal Assistance Bureau as well as classroom courses in legal ethics and professional responsibility.
+Paul R. Tremblay is a Clinical Professor of Law at Boston College Law School.
+A member of the faculty since 1982, he teaches clinical courses at BC Legal Services LAB within the Center for Experiential Learning.
+He served as the Associate Dean for Experiential Learning until 2015.
+Professor Tremblay also teaches a professional responsibility course each year.
 Prior to his appointment at Boston College Law School, Professor Tremblay was a Senior Attorney at the Legal Aid Foundation of Los Angeles and an instructor at UCLA School of Law.

-In January, 2008, Professor Tremblay launched a new transactional clinical course at Boston College Law School, the Community Enterprise Clinic.
-In the Community Enterprise Clinic, students represent low- and moderate-income entrepreneurs, small businesses, and nonprofits.
+Professor Tremblay directs the Community Enterprise Clinic, Boston College Law School’s transactional clinical course.
+In the Community Enterprise Clinic, students represent low- and moderate-income entrepreneurs, small businesses, and nonprofit organizations.
 The mission of the Community Enterprise Clinic is to support economic progress in under-resourced neighborhoods, and to offer a vibrant educational experience to students interested in business law, transactional work, and community economic development.

-Before offering the transactional clinic, Professor Tremblay taught civil litigation and housing law clinics at LAB.
+Before developing the transactional clinic, Professor Tremblay taught civil litigation and housing law clinics at LAB.

 Professor Tremblay was the recipient of the 2004 Outstanding Advocate for Clinical Teachers Award from the Clinical Legal Education Association and was awarded the Emil Slizewski Excellence in Teaching Award in 2008.